hai-vr/combo-gesture-expressions-av3/index.md

 Afterwards, you will be able to click <span class="hai-btn">Generate preview</span> to preview animations.

 <div class="hai-interlude">
 <p>This documentation assumes that you already know how to create face expressions by creating animation clips.
-In that regard, you may know that face expression animations must normally have last 2 keyframes; this is usually done by duplicating the first keyframe.</p>
+In that regard, you may know that face expression animations must normally have least 2 keyframes; this is usually done by duplicating the first keyframe.</p>
 <p>In ComboGestureExpressions, this is not the case: you are allowed to create face expressions with only 1 keyframe, and it will work as if there were 2 keyframes.</p>
 <p><em>(This advice <strong>only</strong> applies to animations used within ComboGestureExpressions, not Avatars 3.0 in general)</em></p>
 </div>